Friends School Mullica Hill

 Friends School Mullica Hill is a private, coeducational day school located in the Mullica Hill section of Harrison Township, New Jersey, United States, serving 150 students in pre-kindergarten through eighth grade.

 Friends School Mullica Hill is accredited by the Middle States Association of Colleges and Schools, Commission on Elementary Schools, and is a member of the National Association of Independent Schools, the Association of Delaware Valley Independent Schools and the New Jersey Association of Independent Schools.

-The school was founded in 1969 as a pre-k through 12th grade college preparatory Friends School, having moved from Woodbury, New Jersey where it was a kindergarten through 8th grade school.
+The school was founded in 1969 as a pre-k through 12th grade college preparatory but now its only through middle schoolFriends School, having moved from Woodbury, New Jersey where it was a kindergarten through 8th grade school.
 In 1992, the high school was laid down.
 The school currently has students in grades pre-kindergarten (3 years old) through 8th grade.

 There are two main buildings on campus: the Noel Baker Building and the Hanshi Deshbandhu.
 The main campus is 22 acres with an additional 14 acres in the nearby Heritage Woods Tract which contains a nature trail and low ropes adventure course.

 The current Head of school is Matthew Bradley.